Monday, 25 May 2026

-Australasia: Clubs Ranked - 2006/07 to 2023/24
+Australasia: Clubs Ranked - 2006/07 to 2025/26 (Updated)

 All put together, the clubs are below.
 The grand total is shown for each club, divided into regions with a ranking number (Rk) which gives their place compared to all the other clubs.

 I will explain the symbols that come after some of the names below.
 Melbourne City was the Melbourne Heart, the Brisbane Roar was Queensland Roar, the Wellington Phoenix previously were in Auckland and were the NZ Knights.
 Finally, the Gold Coast and North Queensland clubs folded after three and two years respectively.
+Western Utd was recently forced out due to financial issues after five years of competing.

 No comments: